Frequently Asked Questions

 Grizzlies Prep's mission is to ensure our young men excel academically and demonstrate integrity.
 Teachers and staff model the school’s core values of responsibility, integrity, courage and commitment so that all members of the school community work within a safe, collaborative, and competitive environment dedicated to academic results.

 The young men at Grizzlies Prep set personal goals, reflect on their progress, take part in community service, debate moral dilemmas and participate in team building activities to ensure they are developing into young men of integrity.

 Strong reading and writing skills are the foundation of success in school, college, and career.
 For this reason, Grizzlies Prep scholars take double blocks of Literacy daily, and all teachers are trained in effective reading strategies.

 For students who struggle with reading, Grizzlies Prep uses the Wilson Reading System, a small group reading class led by a Wilson-trained instructor that meets every day.
 Literacy skills are also woven throughout the curriculum because we believe that every teacher, regardless of subject, is a reading teacher.
 Additionally, daily tutoring is required for students in need of remedial reading instruction.

 Grizzlies Prep tracks the number of words our scholars have read through the Accelerated Reader program.
-Our goal is for each scholar to read 1,000,000 words each year.
+We set personal reading goals for each of our scholars and track his progress each quarter.
 Reading awards and incentives are provided for students with the most words read.
 We all know the best way to improve our reading ability is to Read, Read, Read!